-Visualizing Companies in The Trillion Dollar Club
+Visualizing Trillion Dollar Companies

 In mid-January, Alphabet (the parent company of Google) became the newest company to join the “Trillion Dollar Club.”
 The companies in this exclusive group have three main features in common: their market caps have reached $1 trillion at some point, they are all based in the U.S., and they are all part of the technology sector.
 Our latest visualization sets out a side-by-side comparison of the four U.S. companies that belong to the Trillion Dollar Club, based on various financial metrics.

 - Across the board, Apple has the highest market cap, revenue, profit, and profit per employee.
 It was also the first company in the world to reach a $1 trillion market cap.

 - Amazon is included in the Trillion Dollar Club because its market cap reached $1 trillion in September 2018.
 The market cap currently sits at $925 billion.